xamarin/Xamarin.Auth/docs/readme-detailed.md

 in repository on GitHub.

-## DETAILS - More infomration about OAuth
+## DETAILS - More information about OAuth

 https://developer.xamarin.com/guides/xamarin-forms/cloud-services/authentication/oauth/